Head of Randers Crisis Shelter for Women and Children (2018): ”We have gone from having nothing to having everything”

 The patio has a small fountain, which splashes lively and a small stream with ceramic fish and starfish and beautiful, natural stones.
 Children love to play with water, and they have the opportunity here.
 The sound of water seems soothing and relaxing.

-The new design supports the social work of the staff, which focuses on improving the quality of the life of the families, increasing their ability to help themselves and minimizing the risk of a future life dominated of violence.
+The new design supports the social work of the staff, which focuses on improving the quality of the life of the families, increasing their ability to help themselves and minimizing the risk of a future life dominated by violence.

 The evaluation is also an example of how to systematically use narratives of change to evaluate an effort and at the same time create reflection that supports the differences one would like to make with the effort.
-It shows, together with the narratives of change, that the project has succeeded in creating a welcoming place where the women and children want to be and which allows for play, learning and relaxing.
+It shows, together with the narratives of change, that the project has succeeded in creating a welcoming place where the women and children want to be and which encourages playing, learning and relaxing.
 There was a special focus on connecting the indoor rooms and activities with the outdoor space, strengthening the mother-child relationship, providing opportunities for different, simultaneous activities and the opportunity to work with the children’s sensory development and well-being.

 Location: Randers, Denmark